elotroalex/chiens/_texts/translation.md

 - alone.
 - Everything is alone
 - I sharpen my voice
-- all deserted all
+- all abandons all
-- my voice barely,
+- save my voice,
 - my voice sways in the cornet of mists without crossroads
 - and I don't have a mother
 - and I don't have a son.